Soojin-Lee0819/Computational-Artwork/Final Project/README.md

 ### Pass boolean from one class to another

-"Dream Cafe" Processing file is composed of a multiple pages and a number of tasks for the players to complete.
-So instead of cramming everything into one pde file, I made multiple tabs and organized the code in classes.
+The Processing file of the game "Dream Cafe" is composed of a multiple pages and a number of tasks for the players to complete.
+So instead of cramming everything into one pde file, I made a multiple tabs and organized the code in classes.

 ![alt-text](Images/classes.png)

-In total, I have one main project file with five different class pages.
+In total, I have one main project file with five class pages.
+Creating a new class tab was not a difficult part.
+However, I faced an issue when I tried to pass boolean from one tab to another.
+For example, initially, in order to identify the mouse over for the images in the StartScreen page, I declared the boolean variables like this in the StartScreen Tab.

 ![alt-text](Images/cafe3.png)
 ![alt-text](Images/cafe2.png)

-Creating a new class tab was not a difficult part.
-However, I faced an issue when I tried to pass boolean from one tab to another.
-For example, initially, I declared the boolean variables
+StartScreen                                            GamePage

 ````
 boolean overTokyo = false;
 ````
-in the StartScreen Tab.
-This is a boolean variable that identifies mouse over the images in StartScreen Tab.
+When the mouse is hovered within the parameter of overTokyo, the boolean turns true.
 However, when I tried to use this boolean at the main project file for the mouseClicked() function, there was an error with a message saying that the boolean is not found.
 After some research, I found out that the boolean should be declared as a "public" to pass boolean from one class to another.
 I also found out that the boolean that is declared on the main project file can be read by other tabs.
 Therefore, when declaring boolean, I made boolean to be public like this:

 ````
 public boolean overTokyo = false;